-- 2. To establish an open, inclusive, co-built, and mutually beneficial international cooperation mechanism for mangrove and other adjacent coastal blue carbon ecosystems, thereby to promote international cooperation and joint action for mangrove conservation, restoration, and wise and sustainable use; strengthen the implementation of the Convention on Wetlands; the UN Convention on Biological Diversity (CBD); global climate goals under the UN Framework Convention on Climate Change (UNFCCC) and the Paris Agreement; and support relevant activities for achieving the Kunming-Montreal Global Biodiversity Framework (KM GBF) and the UN 2030 Global Sustainable Development Agenda, with its Sustainable Development Goals (SDGs). - 3.
+- To establish an open, inclusive, co-built, and mutually beneficial international cooperation mechanism for mangrove and other adjacent coastal blue carbon ecosystems, thereby to promote international cooperation and joint action for mangrove conservation, restoration, and wise and sustainable use; strengthen the implementation of the Convention on Wetlands; relevant multilateral environmental agreements and the UN 2030 Global Sustainable Development Agenda, with its Sustainable Development Goals (SDGs). - 3.
 Under the framework of the implementation of the Convention on Wetlands, these Terms of Reference, made public and shared with the Secretariat of the Convention on Wetlands, set out the initiative and functions of the International Mangrove Center (hereafter referred to as the IMC). - 4.
 IMC is an ecosystem-based Ramsar Regional Initiative (RRI) intended to: - provide technologies and actions for international cooperation and support for an effective implementation of the Convention on Wetlands, its Strategic Plan and Resolutions for contracting parties hosting mangroves; - improve the visibility of the Convention on Wetlands and its work on mangrove wetlandrelated issues through voluntary international cooperation; and - support ways and means of involving all mangrove related local, national, and regional stakeholders. - IMC is an independent and no-profit international organization.
-Based on mutual trust and respect, members conduct voluntary cooperation, and support relevant organizations involved in the conservation, restoration and wise and sustainable use of mangroves, through close communication cooperation with other ongoing mangrove organizations and initiatives to ensure complementarity of efforts during the creation and future operation of the proposed RRIs.
+Based on mutual trust and respect, members conduct voluntary cooperation, and support relevant organizations involved in the conservation, restoration and wise and sustainable use of mangroves, through close communication cooperation with other mangrove, blue carbon and coastal organizations and initiatives to ensure complementarity of efforts during the creation and future operation of the proposed RRIs. - The IMC will build primarily on experiences in Asia and will seek to promote cooperation across different regions, in a manner consistent with and respectful of existing regional initiatives and processes.
+When implementing and/or supporting projects in different regions, the IMC will coordinate withand support existing initiatives and processes, with a view to maximizing impacts and avoiding duplication.